grate-driver/grate/Fragment-Shader-ISA.md

 ## Program sequencer

 Allows to execute large fragment shaders in multiple passes.
-This features not used by in practice, BLOB driver gives up on large shaders.
+This feature not used by in practice, BLOB driver gives up on large shaders.

 Controls recirculation of pixel over the fragment shader pipeline.